eleanorbucke21/spock-rock-paper-sissors/README.md

 # Typography and color scheme #
 ## Font ##
-* Aboreto and Rajdhani were used as a font as they give a fun look to the page.
+* Russo one and Acme were used as a font as they give a fun look to the page.
  ## Color scheme ##
 * Primary colors were used on the buttons to enhance the fun look.